 When a host is added to a cluster, the host's resources become part of the cluster's resources.
 The cluster manages the resources of all hosts within it.
-Clusters enable features such as High Availability (HA), Distributed Resource Scheduler (DRS), and Virtual SAN (VSAN).
+Clusters enable vSphere features such as HA, DRS and VSAN.
 For this guide, three clusters are created, with one cluster per rack: